Whelpley/voice-app/README.md

 ### Short-term

 * Get original app into working state.
-(The Voice-Change-O-Matic does not return the changed microphone input as promised)
+(The Voice-Change-O-Matic does not return the changed microphone input as promised, may abandon this route & build off a different one if I can not get it working.)
 * Convert to an Angular app
 * Capture and save recordings from microphone